M6 Junction 10a to13: Smart Motorway

 The M6 between Birmingham and Manchester is a strategic route that carries high volumes of heavy goods and other vehicles.
 Congestion and unreliable journey times are already being experienced at busy periods and traffic is predicted to continue to grow.

-The M6 meets a number of important high level needs:
+The M6 meets a number of important high level needs.
+It:

-- It is part of the Trans-European Network of Roads (Route E5)
+- is part of the trans-european network of roads (route E5)

-- It is part of the national motorway network making a major contribution to the UK economy
+- is part of the national motorway network making a major contribution to the UK economy

-- It forms an integral part of the main transport corridor connecting the Midlands, the North West of England, Scotland and Wales
+- forms an integral part of the main transport corridor connecting the midlands with the northwest, southwest and southeast of England, Scotland and Wales

-- It is a major transport link for the movement of freight and other strategic traffic
+- is a major transport link for the movement of freight and other strategic traffic

-- It facilitates the movement of holiday traffic and access to national events
+- facilitates the movement of holiday traffic and access to national events

 The estimated outturn cost of this scheme is £87.5 million.